cncf/kubernetes-community-days/content/events/2020-bouvet-island/_index.md

 - name: Captain Kube
   image: captainkube-color.svg
   twitter: https://twitter.com/cloudnativefdn
-  bio: Captain Kube manages a pod on board the ship wher Phippy moves her container.
+  bio: Captain Kube manages a pod on board the ship where Phippy moves her container.
+He is an expert on The Kubernetes project that focuses on building a robust platform for running thousands of containers in production.
   homepage: https://phippy.io

 organizers_email: organizers-bouvet-island-2020@kubernetescommunitydays.org